Frequently Asked Questions

 How are Automobile or Worker’s Compensation claims processed?

-Xpress Urgent Care accepts Automobile and Worker’s Compensation initial injuries.
+Xpress Urgent Care Near Me accepts Automobile and Worker’s Compensation initial injuries.
 We ask that you bring as much information as possible, including claim number, insurance carrier and insurance adjustor.
 We will work with your carriers to make certain we have all of the proper billing information.

 How will I know if my insurance company covers the cost of services?